 You can now upload illustrations to Iconfinder and we are looking forward to seeing your beautiful work.
 You can upload them through our Upload flow as normally.
-(Only in case the upload flow does not work, you can share them with us via Dropbox by adding your name to the folder.)

 Here we gathered the basic information that you need to know before uploading illustrations to Iconfinder.

 How are illustrations different from icons